Overview for The Lycian Way East

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will give you the exact accommodation details upon booking confirmation.

 Breakfast and dinners are always included, as well as four picnic lunches.
 During the tour, you will enjoy natural, regional and rich Turkish food.
 Evening meals consist of a soup or salads, a main course and fruit or sweet for dessert.
 Lunches will be picnics.
 Our packed lunches are wonderful and we include plentiful trail snacks such as dried fruits and nuts.

 Travel for The Lycian Way EastGo to top of page

 Please note that flight information can change rapidly, and not all flights run daily.
 Please do check directly with the airlines’ websites or Skyscanner before finalising any booking with us.
 Please do not book your flights before we have confirmed your booking.

-You have all private transfers arranged for you according to the itinerary, apart from the bus transfer to Antalya on Day 7.
+You have all private transfers to/from trailheads arranged for you according to the itinerary above, including complimentary transfers from/to Antalya Airport or city.

-Luggage transfer on walking days is included as per itinerary and we will arrange it from your current hotel to your next hotel.
+Luggage transfer on walking days is included where needed as per itinerary, and we will arrange it from your current hotel to your next hotel.
 After check out, you will leave baggage at the hotel reception, and you can start hiking.
-When you arrive at your next hotel, your baggage will be at the hotel reception.
+When you arrive at your next hotel, your luggage will be waiting for you at the hotel reception.